bgoonz/gists-revamp/by-extension/markdown/dad-jokes.md

 ---

-The next time you’re using Safari or Firefox and it’s running slowly, you can say to yourself, “[I could’ve had a V8](https://www.youtube.com/watch?v=ld8eAH0MW00)”.
+The next time you're using Safari or Firefox and it's running slowly, you can say to yourself, "[I could've had a V8](https://www.youtube.com/watch?v=ld8eAH0MW00)".

 ---